-Wild-caught in The Gulf Of Alaska, Side-Stripe Shrimp are prized for their texture & clean, sweet taste.
-They only take a minute or two to cook as their red/brown color quickly turns bright pink.
-Smaller than our Spot Prawns, Side-Stripe Shrimp are easy to peel & prepare.
+Wild-caught in the Gulf of Alaska, Side-Stripe Shrimp are prized for their texture and clean, sweet taste.
+They only take a minute or two to cook, as their red/brown color quickly turns bright pink.
+Smaller than our Spot Prawns, Side-Stripe Shrimp are easy to peel and prepare.
 Side-Stripe Shrimp is one of the few shrimps you can eat raw.

-Wild Alaskan and West Coast shrimping operations shine since shrimping operations are primarily community-based, with a great deal of local fisher involvement in management, and long-term sustainability as an important requirement!
+Wild Alaskan and West Coast shrimping operations stand out since they are primarily community-based, with a great deal of local fisher involvement in management, and long-term sustainability as an important requirement!
 (ADFG, Spot Shrimp)

 - Low in calories & fat.

 - Side-Stripe shrimp's habitat ranges from the Bering Sea to northern Oregon.
 They love the soft, muddy ocean bottoms as deep as 2,100 feet.
 (ADFG, Sidestriped Shrimp)

 - These shrimp can reach up to 8 inches in length and are, of course, recognized by the white stripes running along the sides of their body.